 … this is the story of how we begin to remember …

-in 2000, we suddenly had the completely unexpected opportunity to move to southern California.
+in spring of 2000, we suddenly had the completely unexpected opportunity to move to southern California.
 We jumped on it.
-It was my life-long dream, and I was ready to go.
+It was a life-long dream, and I was ready to go.

-We listed our house in Florida, and within six weeks we had purchased a house over the internet in southern California, someone had purchased *our* Florida house over the internet from us, and Grace and I were on a plane to LAX and Tom was driving cross country with the pets.
+We spent early 2000 preparing to move, listed the house in Florida, and within six weeks we had purchased a house in southern California over the internet, someone had purchased *our* Florida house over the internet from us, and we left Marco Island for good.
+(For those curious- my parents are still there.)

 The first year here was all about getting settled and being delighted by everything, even in lockdown from C0v1d, finding magic in the seasons and all the wildlife that passes through our tiny postage-stamp suburban yard.
 At any given moment, there’s more birds, squirrels, ducks, rabbits, and other little creatures in our yard than I think I saw in my entire time living in Southwest Florida, which is saying a lot.

 Life has changed so much.
 I still am trying to figure out what is what.
 I feel like I have moved to a new planet and I’m still figuring out how to navigate everything.
-Now the thing for me is learning how to live again without all the crushing obligations and depression and anxiety of the things I dealt with in Florida.
+Now the thing for me is learning how to live again without all the crushing extended family obligations and anxiety of the things I dealt with in Florida.

-I’m writing again as I find my way, to help me find my way.
-However, that process feels kind of tender, so I’m keeping it close and somewhat private.
+I’m no longer sharing my life online at all- I’m deeply wary of influencer led social media and the way it has shaped our world.
+While I don’t think what I say is all that impactful, I am wary of adding my voice to the noise.
 When we moved here I didn’t want **anyone** to know we had moved and it’s just recently that I have felt like talking about it.
 I think it really felt like it was too good to be true for a long time.
-It’s not very often that life-long dreams come true and then turn out to be more amazing that you think they will be.

-Also, Grace is going to turn 19 in a few months, and while I never blogged a lot about her life, now that she is really an adult, I definitely feel like I need to respect her 100000%, and even the smallest details- her major in college, her life, her interests, her career plans, etc.- belong to her and her alone.
+Also, Grace is going to turn 20 this year (!!), and while I never blogged a lot about her life, now that she is really an adult, I definitely feel like I need to respect her 100000%, and even the smallest details- her major in college, her life, her interests, her career plans, etc.- belong to her and her alone.
+I will say this: her dream school ended up being ten minutes from our house, so that was a lovely serendipity.

 I can see from the web hosting panel that no one visits here anymore, so this may be a pointless exercise, but if you’d like to just say “hello”, you can contact me.
-You can send an email to lists AT gingerblue dot com or use this form to send me a message.
-I’ll send you the URL for my online journal if you want it.
+(UPDATE: the form thing I had set up here a few months ago never worked, so you can just send me an email.
+Say hi- I may not use social media, but I do miss the old-school days of connecting with people by exchanging emails and instant messages.)

 If you come upon this, I hope you are truly truly well.